flutter/website/src/docs/development/ui/assets-and-images.md

 should be included with the app.
 Each asset is identified by an explicit path (relative to the `pubspec.yaml` file) where the asset file is located.
 The order in which the assets are declared does not matter.
-The actual directory used (`assets` in this case) does not matter.
+The actual directory name used (`assets` in first example or others `directory`) does not matter.

 During a build, Flutter places assets into a special archive called the _asset bundle_, which apps can read from at runtime.